- Our Firm

 - Developmental delays

-The severity of the injuries is going to depend on how long the brain was on dangerously low levels of oxygen.
-Anoxia could occur if the baby’s brain was completely cut off from oxygen.
+The severity of the injuries will depend on how long the brain was on dangerously low levels of oxygen.
+Anoxia could occur if the baby’s brain is completely cut off from oxygen.

-It is critical for doctors to continuously monitor oxygen levels and to take the right measures to correct any issues straight away.
-If they or their staff fails to do so, it could result in devastating effects on your baby and your family that may have been completely preventable.
+It is critical for doctors to monitor oxygen levels continuously and to take suitable measures to correct any issues straight away.
+If they or their staff fails to do so, it could result in devastating effects on your baby and your family that may have been entirely preventable.

-Shoulder dystocia happens when a baby’s shoulders are caught on the mother’s pubic bone during the delivery process.
+Shoulder dystocia happens when a baby’s shoulders are caught on the mother’s pubic bone during delivery.
 It occurs in about 1 in every 200 births, and 20% of babies who experience shoulder dystocia will become injured.